Shelly Pennefather: Professional career

 After graduating from Villanova, Pennefather played three seasons of professional basketball for the Nippon Express in Japan.
+During this time, she would fly back to the United States every offseason and work for a month with the Missionaries of Charity, Mother Theresa's order of nuns.

 Religious life

 On June 8, 1991, Pennefather retired to a monastic life with the Poor Clares order at their monastery in Alexandria, Virginia.
 On June 6, 1997, six years after entering the monastery as a novice, Pennefather, now known as Sister Rose Marie, took her final vows as a nun.

-On June 9, 2019, Pennefather had her first physical contact with family and friends since becoming a nun; her next opportunity to do so will not happen for another 25 years, per the rule of her religious order.
+Pennefather will never leave the monastery except for a medical emergency.
+She gets two family visits a year, but they are only able to talk through a screen.
+On June 9, 2019, she celebrated the 25-year anniversary of her profession with a renewal of her vows.
+At this celebration she was able to hug her family.
+Her next opportunity to do so will not happen for another 25 years, per the rule of her religious order.